Second Language Studies/ESL

 The Department of English offers support primarily in the form of teaching assistantships.
 Students in the PhD program typically receive five years (ten semesters) of support; those in the MA program typically receive two and a half years (five semesters).
 Students in both programs usually spend their first year teaching in the Department's Introductory Composition Program.
-After the first year, students can apply to teach a variety of courses offered by the Department, including ESL support courses such as English 10600-I, English 62000, English 62100 and to take part in ESL tutorial instruction and language test administration and rating as well as tutoring in the Department of English Writing Lab.
+After the first year, students can apply to teach a variety of courses offered by the Department, including ESL support courses such as English 10600-I, English 62000, English 62100 and to take part in ESL oral tutorial instruction and language test administration and rating as well as tutoring in the Department of English Writing Lab.

 Assistantships include: exemption from all tuition and fees (except for a general fee), a stipend for the 10-month academic year, and health insurance.